-As President of Towne Family Association, Inc., I would like to welcome you to our newly revised and upgraded web page.
-Please explore it and send us your feedback.
+Please explore our site and send us your feedback.
 It is a work in progress and we welcome all ideas to make this a valuable resource for all of our members.
-We hope you will contribute articles and pictures to the site. . .
+We hope you will contribute articles and pictures to the site.

 A word about our database.
-It has been developed over the past 31 years based on contributions of lineages from members.
+It has been developed over the past 42 years based on contributions of lineages from members.
 Not all of these lineages included source information and as such are presented as unverified.
 They should be considered as providing direction for you as you develop your own research, but, unless the data is supported by a recognized source, it should not be considered to be definitive.
 We will be working to verify our data, but this will be a long term project.
-To help with this, please send any corrections or changes you find in your own line, along with sources to our new genealogist, Gail Garda.
-Contact her: townefolk@allies.com
+To help with this, please send any corrections or changes you find in your own line, along with sources to us: genealogist@townefolk.com

 Have fun!
 Explore the site!
 Send us your ideas!